markusfalk/vscode-javascript-extension-pack/javascript-development-extension-pack/README.md

-# Angular Development Extension Pack
+# JavaScript Development Extension Pack

 This exension pack is a currated list of all the extension you may need for JavaScript development.

+It is part of a larger series of extension packs.
+That you can choose from for your type of project or preference.

 It does not include any theming as this should be your personal preference.